publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch71/m__us_usc_t7_s4001.md

  __References in Text__

     The Export Administration Act of 1979, referred to in subsec. (a), is [Pub.
 L. 96–72][/us/pl/96/72], Sept.
 29, 1979, [93 Stat.
-503][/us/stat/93/503], as amended, which is classified principally to section 2401 et seq. of the Appendix to Title 50, War and National Defense.
-For complete classification of this Act to the Code, see Short Title note set out under section 2401 of the Appendix to Title 50 and Tables.
+503][/us/stat/93/503], which is classified principally to chapter 56 (§ 4601 et seq.) of Title 50, War and National Defense.
+For complete classification of this Act to the Code, see Tables.

     [Section 1445e of this title][/us/usc/t7/s1445e], referred to in subsec. (c)(2), was amended generally by [Pub.
 L. 101–624, title XI, § 1123][/us/pl/101/624/s1123], Nov.
 28, 1990, [104 Stat.
 3503][/us/stat/104/3503], and, as so amended, subsec. (b) of section 1445e does not contain a clause (5).